According to my favorite Greek philosopher Aristotle, we humans are biologically social animals.

 These are your your supportive hive people.

-Go towards these hive people often!
-Let them know how much you appreciate them often – and your hive will further thrive!
+Regularly let these sweet hive people know how much you appreciate them – and your hive will further thrive!

 One of the indirectly good things about going through bad times?